Frequently asked questions

 Show all answersHide all answers / Print

-Libraries that are part of specific programs or are involved in a transition can be given access to WorldShare Collection Manager for the exclusive purpose of receiving WorldCat records.
-You can get access if you have providers that are in an agreement with OCLC’s Contract Cataloging.
-However, WorldCat knowledge base collections outside of the agreement or transition will not be available without a cataloging subscription.
+Libraries that are part of specific programs or transitions are given access to WorldShare Collection Manager for the exclusive purpose of receiving WorldCat records.
+Libraries get access if they have providers that are in an agreement with OCLC’s Contract Cataloging.
+However, collections outside of the agreement are not available without an OCLC Cataloging Subscription.

 I forgot the URL for my WorldShare Collection Manager account.
 How can I find it?

 See Find a forgotten WorldShare URL.
 Contact OCLC Support if you do not have a cataloging subscription.

 What if I already subscribe to Collection Manager but want to add a new collection type?

 If your library already subscribes to Collection Manager, all that is needed is for you to create or select the collections you wish to receive.

 We recommend that each staff member have his or her own credentials.
 If you need additional staff accounts:

 - (Libraries with an OCLC Cataloging Subscription) Follow the instructions for using the OCLC Services account page to request an account.
 You will need your 9-digit cataloging or admin authorization.

 - (Libraries without an OCLC Cataloging Subscription) Have a person at your library with administrative credentials create additional account using the WorldShare Admin tab.

 If you need help, contact Order Services regarding access to WorldShare Collection Manager.